MatteodeDonato/PixelPainter/README.md

   * both colors default to ```0, 0, 0```
 - Color palette
   * color palette is hue on the x-axis and saturation on the y-axis
+  * use dropper to select a color

 ####Filters
 - Tinge
   * shifts ```(r, g, b)``` values of each of the pixels
   * parameter: *intensity*
+    * continuous parameter
     * how many of the pixels are changed
     * the more densly the pixels are changed, will look more intense
     * if less, it will give just a slight undertone
   * parameter: *number of times values are shifted*
+    * binary parameter
     * if slider is at the left, shifts values once
     * right, twice
 - Speckle
   * uses *Perlin noise algorithm*
   * gives a grainy feel
   * parameter: *light or dark*
+    * multiply or divide
   * parameter: *contrast*
+    * how many times it gets "speckled"